iWoz/file_sync/README.md

 	* check if the service is run in back: `launchctl list | grep com.wuzhiwei.filesync`
 * Windows

-	As I use Windows very little, there is an ugly way to do this:
+	I rarely use Windows, there is an ugly way to do this:

 	* make a bat file named `file_sync.bat`
 	* write `python  UPPER_DIR\file_sync.py` in this bat